Common Errors during Root Canal Treatment

 Endodontic procedures are intricate and require precision, attention to detail, and a thorough understanding of root canal anatomy and physiology.
 Despite advancements in dental techniques and technology, procedural errors remain a significant challenge during root canal treatment.
 These errors can compromise the success of the treatment, leading to discomfort, reinfection, or even tooth loss for the patient.

-In this blog, we will explore the common procedural errors encountered during various stages of root canal therapy — access opening, canal shaping and cleaning, and obturation.
-Each stage presents unique challenges, from treating the wrong tooth or missing canal orifices to more severe complications like ledge formation, instrument separation, or irrigant-related mishaps.
-By understanding these errors, their causes, and ways to prevent them, clinicians can ensure a higher success rate and improved patient outcomes.
+This blog explores common procedural errors during root canal therapy, including access opening, canal shaping and cleaning, and obturation.
+Challenges range from treating the wrong tooth or missing canals to complications like ledge formation, instrument separation, or irrigant mishaps.
+Understanding these errors, their causes, and prevention strategies helps clinicians achieve higher success rates and better patient outcomes.

 Classification of Procedural errors: